 Can I get something to eat?

 Dining Nude: Lake O’ the Woods does not have a restaurant, but if it's a Saturday there is usually somebody cooking up a community dinner.
-Guests are always invited and welcome. ($0 - $10, depending what's on the menu) Members take turns at the BBQ at noon on Saturdays and Sundays with burgers and brats on offer ($3-$5 including salad and condiments).
+Guests are always invited and welcome. ($0 - $10, depending what's on the menu) Members take turns at the BBQ at noon on Saturdays and Sundays with burgers (veg burgers, too) and brats cooked to order ($3-$5).
 Often there's a Sunday brunch.
 A special favorite is the blueberry pancake breakfast, held on a Sunday in mid-July, the peak of the local blueberry season.
 All events are open everyone and are posted on the events calendar.

-Hydration: Soft drinks, bottled water, and an assortment of ice cream bars are available for purchase.
+Hydration: Soft drinks, bottled water, and an assortment of ice cream bars are available for purchase ($1), so bring a few dollar bills.
 Look for the coolers on the Clubhouse porch.

 Dining elsewhere: Quite a few restaurants are located with in a short driving distance form the club.

 Grocery/DIY: If you want to prepare your own food, there is a kitchen available at the Clubhouse for all members and guests to use.
 Dishes, pots, pans, utensils etc. and a few spices are available in the kitchen (clean up after!)
 About five minutes away (by vehicle) there are a few big supermarkets (Strack and van Til, Walmart, Target, etc).